sohamkamani/sohamkamani.github.io/_posts/2016-10-14-make-your-node-server-faster-with-redis-cache.md

 ![normal-flow](/assets/images/posts/js-cache/normal-example.svg)

 This seems pretty straightforward, but can sometimes be inefficient.
-If there are a lot of people who want to know Dougs age, and we get many requests to our server asking for it, we should find a better way than to query the database each time we receive a request (Since so many database queries can be expensive).
+If there are a lot of people who want to know Doug's age, and we get many requests to our server asking for it, we should find a better way than to query the database each time we receive a request (Since so many database queries can be expensive).

 __Enter : the cache layer__